alexm806/alexm806/README.md

 ### 🎯 Goal

 Build a data project and turn it into a shareable app with **Streamlit**.
-Data + vibes = magic and maybe some headaches